moq-wg/moq-transport/draft-lcurley-warp.md

 See messages ({{messages}}) for the list of messages and their encoding.
 These are similar to QUIC and HTTP/3 frames, but called messages to avoid the media terminology.

+Each stream MUST start with a `HEADERS` message that indicates how the stream should be transmitted.

 Messages SHOULD be sent over the same stream if ordering is desired.
 For example, `PAUSE` and `PLAY` messages SHOULD be sent on the same stream to avoid a race.

 ## Prioritization
 Warp utilizes stream prioritization to deliver the most important content during congestion.

-The encoder SHOULD assign a numeric delivery order to each stream.
+The media producer SHOULD assign a numeric order to each stream, as contained in the HEADERS message ({{headers}}).
 This is a strict prioritization scheme, such that any available bandwidth is allocated to streams in ascending order.
 The delivery order is determined at encode, written to the wire so it can be read by intermediaries, and will not be updated.
 This effectively creates a priority queue that can be maintained over multiple hops.